wildstormberry/configure-ad/README.md

 - Next, promote DC-1 to domain controller from the Server Manager.
 On the top corner of Server Manager is a flag with a caution alert icon.
 - Click on the flag alert and click "Promote this server as domain controller".
 - From here, the Active Directory Domain Services configuration wizard window will guide the installation.
 - On the "deployment configuration" page, select "Add new forest".
 For demo purposes, "mydomain.com" is used as the root domain name.
+- Enter a Directory Services Restore Mode (DSRM) password that would be used by the authorized admin only.
+For this demo, the password is "Password1".
+- Uncheck "Create DNS delegation" on "DNS Options" page.
+Click "next" to the "Additional options" page where the NetBIOS domain name will automatically populate, then click "next".
+- Click "next" through the "paths" and "review options" pages.
+Once on the "prerequisite check" page, if all steps above were properly followed, the prerequisite check should be successful.
+Then click "install".
+- After a successful install, DC-1 will restart to give the virtual machine time to catch up to the new installations.